Pyrus277/Pyrus277/README.md

 ## Hi, I’m @Pyrus277

 - 👀 I’m interested in ...
-     Professionally, getting a junior level data engineering position where I can advance my skills as part of a team.
+     Professionally, getting a junior level data analysis or engineering position where I can advance my skills as part of a team.
      (Non-professionally, I'm big into tabletop games.)

-     Problem solving, espeically from a design perspective, sparks a specific kind of joy I increasingly can't get enough of, and learning the list of skills involved with becoming a data engineer feeds into that perfectly.
+     Problem solving, especially from a design perspective, sparks a specific kind of joy I increasingly can't get enough of, and learning the list of skills involved with becoming a data engineer feeds into that perfectly.

 - 🌱 I’m currently learning ...